rohantarade22/Python-Parallel-Text-Handling-Processor/README.md

 ## License

-This project is licensed under the MIT License © 2026 Rohan Tarade.
+This project is licensed under the copyright © 2026 Vidzai Digital.